Specialized 2FO Cliplite Review

-2FO stands for Foot Out Flat Out, and the Cliplite is the top-of-the-line model in Specialized's enduro racing and all-mountain focused line of shoes.
-The 2FO Cliplite is an enduro and all-mountain particular shoe, but we found it versatile enough for everyday use for everything from long backcountry epics to bike park laps.
-We tested the Shimano Deore XT model primarily with the small platform XT Trail pedals, but the shoe is well suited for use with full platform pedals such as XPedo GFX, and stiff enough for pedals with no platform such as the Shimano XTR M9000.
-We took the 2FO Cliplite out for all types of rides including enduro races, huge XC trail rides, even a couple of gravel grinds.
+2FO stands for Foot Out Flat Out.
+As the top-of-the-line model in Specialized's enduro racing and all-mountain focused line of shoes, the Cliplite certainly lives up to the 2FO name.
+It is an enduro and all-mountain specific shoe, but we found it versatile enough for everyday use for everything from long backcountry epics to bike park laps.
+We tested them primarily with the small platform Shimano XT Trail pedals, but the shoe is well suited for use with full platform pedals such as XPedo GFX or Shimano Saint.
+We took the 2FO Cliplite out for all types of rides from enduro races to huge XC trail rides.

-This competitor was held onto our feet by two S2 style Boa cables and a Velcro strap closer to the toes.
+The 2FO employs two S2 style Boa cables and a Velcro strap closer to the toes to secure them on the feet.
 It took several days, but once we realized that you could unhook the Boa cable from the attachment on the medial side of the tongue, it became much easier to get the shoe on and off our feet with the shoe wide open.
 The shoe's stiff upper material padding, as well as the beefy wide soles, provide the feeling of protection and inspire confidence on the feet.
-It is worth noting that our test pair in size 43.5 felt a bit roomier and slightly longer than other sized 43.5 shoes in our test selection, like the Giro Terraduro, Empire VR90, and Privateer R.
+It is worth noting that our test pair in size 43.5 felt a bit roomier and slightly longer than other sized 43.5 shoes in our test selection.

-The SlipNot rubber is less grippy than the Stealth Rubber of the Five Ten HellCat Pro and also of the Vibram soles on the Giro Terraduro.
-That said, we found it to provide excellent traction on all surfaces but the slipperiest of wet rocks.
+The SlipNot rubber is less grippy than the Stealth Rubber of the Five Ten HellCat Pro and also of the Vibram soles on its sibling, the Rime 2.0.
+That said, we found that it provided excellent traction on all surfaces but the slipperiest of wet rocks.
 Also, the lack of lugs doesn't provide much bite in mud or super wet conditions.
 The sole design also features a fair amount of rocker from the ball of the foot forward, helping the shoe to roll towards the toe and the flexible portion of the sole.
 The relatively flat tread design of the 2FO Cliplite is also optimized to work with clipless flat pedals, and we could see them providing excellent traction on regular flat pedals in a pinch.

-After several weeks of testing, we have found the 2FO Cliplite to be very durable.
+After several weeks of testing, we found the 2FO Cliplite to be very durable.

 The uppers show little no signs of abrasion and no tears of any kind.
 Despite plenty of time walking on rocks, the soles show almost no evidence of wear, likely due to the slightly harder rubber compound that Specialized uses.
 The Velcro and Boa closures still work correctly, and a lifetime guarantee covers the dials and cables in case of any failure.
 We have heard of the outsole delaminating from the upper in the toe of the shoe from other people, but so far our test pair has shown no signs of this warranty-able issue.

-At a retail price of $180, the 2FO Cliplite represents a great value.
+With a mid-pack price tag, the 2FO Cliplite represents a great value.
 This versatile shoe provides comfort, excellent power transfer, great traction, and appears to be very durable.
 While it won't necessarily appeal to the XC race crowd, the 2FO Cliplite is versatile enough to tackle virtually all other types of mountain bike riding.
-The price is also on par with other similar enduro oriented shoes in out test selection like the Giro Terraduro ($180) and the Shimano ME7 ($200).

-The combination of style, power transfer, comfort, and durability make the Specialized 2FO Cliplite our top pick for enduro racing.
-But don't be fooled, this versatile shoe is great for much more than just enduro.
-No matter your style of riding, the 2FO Cliplite has got you covered with a well designed and comfortable shoe that strikes a great balance between on the bike performance and confidence off the bike traction and walkability.
+The combination of style, power transfer, comfort, and durability make the Specialized 2FO Cliplite one of our favorite shoes.
+No matter your style of riding, the 2FO Cliplite has got you covered with a well designed and comfortable shoe that strikes a great balance between on the bike performance and confident off the bike traction and walkability.
 We would recommend this shoe to virtually anyone but gram counting XC racers.